haokunzhang/seam-carving-js/readme.md

 3. [Zhu, Ziping](https://github.com/0v0-QAQ), 0422426

 ### Description
 Javascript implementation of a content-aware image resizing algorithm called seam carving. <a href="https://en.wikipedia.org/wiki/Seam_carving">Seam carving</a> crops an image by removing the "least important" pixels in an image.
 An "unimportant" pixel is defined as a pixel which is very similar to its surrounding pixels.
-A seam is a one pixel column in the image which can zig-zag between adjancent columns.
+A seam is a one pixel column in the image which can zig-zag between adjacent columns.
+We use [Seam Carving System](https://github.com/mfbx9da4/seam-carving-js) as the prototype, then we added some new features to make it clearer to show the process.

 ![image](https://user-images.githubusercontent.com/1690659/64417276-b1e5b480-d090-11e9-82ac-c3cfd79b9a85.png)